InfinityVM/InfinityVM/clob/README.md

     }
 }
 ```
-By verifying that `state_hash` matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state to the InfinityVM coprocessor.
+By verifying that `state_input_hash` matches the state from the most recent batch, this logic ensures that the CLOB server can only submit valid state input to the InfinityVM coprocessor.

 ### Future improvements